Why become an apprentice?

 Most people have heard of carpenters, bricklayers and architects, but there are also lots of apprenticeships for roles you might not have considered.
 Ever thought of becoming a steeplejack, a conservation expert, an archaeologist, or a tunnelling engineer?
 You can train for these roles and many more, as a construction apprentice.

-An intermediate apprenticeship (level 2) usually takes two years to complete, but there are different levels of apprenticeships.
+An intermediate apprenticeship (level 2) usually takes two years to complete, but there are over 100 construction-related apprenticeships at four different qualification levels (2-7) lasting at least 12 months.
 The length of your course will depend on your existing experience, qualifications and the job role you choose.

 The different levels of apprenticeships mean that you can enter at a level that’s right for you and progress in your career.
 The types of apprenticeship are: